jmatysczak/DotNETPOCs/README.md

 ### Proof of concepts/examples/investigations in .NET.

+#### AjaxMinAST
+Use the Microsoft Ajax Minifier to parse Javascript and manipulate the AST.

 #### ASPNETHosting
 Example of how to host ASP.NET, add a module to modify page, and process a page.